Neutis/neutis-docs/docs/examples/audio.md

 Launch ```alsamixer``` again and make sure that your playback settings are similar to these:
 ![alsamixer_playback](../../img/examples/alsamixer_playback.png)

-To play the recorded sound you need to connect your headphones to the **LINEOUT** port.
+To play the recorded sound you need to connect your speakers to the **LINEOUT** port.

+!!! danger
+    Specified for N kOhm impedance.
+Do not connect the headphones to **LINEOUT**, it can damage your device.

 Launch aplay:
 ```bash